-- it cannot be forgotten that the Second Respondent was never before found guilty of an anti-doping rule violation and thus that this case is the Second Respondent's first offence; - the Appellant is "trying to dramatize" the case "by falsely accusing" the Athlete of prior violations from 2005 onwards.
-However, the Second Respondent never committed such violations and the Appellant cannot prove these violations (especially because the WADA Athlete Blood Profile Operating Guidelines came into force only on 1 December 2009, so that no anti-doping violation can be, even indirectly, proven prior to this date); - the Second Respondent has already been punished with severe sanctions having an important impact on his life and career: to impose additional disqualifications is clearly disproportionate and thus unfair; - the samples were collected between 2009 and 2012 and the competitions at stake took place in 2011 and 2012.
+- the Second Respondent has already been punished with severe sanctions having an important impact on his life and career: to impose additional disqualifications is clearly disproportionate and thus unfair; - the samples were collected between 2010 and 2012 and the competitions at stake took place in 2011 and 2012.
 Thus, the proceedings have been ongoing for more than six years.
 The Second Respondent is not responsible for this delay and it would be unfair to sanction him with additional disqualification so late. - b.3 The Position of the Third Respondent - 82.
-In its prayers for relief, RUSADA requested that the CAS rule as follows: - "i. decision of the RUSADA Commission is upheld; - ii. if the decision of the RUSADA Commission is upheld, LAAF reimburses RUSADA all the costs; - iii. alternatively ARAF and Mr. Sergey Kirdyapkin shall bear all the costs". - 83.
+In its prayers for relief, the RUSADA requested that the CAS rule as follows: - "i. decision of the RUSADA Commission is upheld; - ii. alternatively if the CAS Panel decides that samples 3 and 10 are abnormal Mr Kanaikin's results on 20 May 2011 and 3 August 2012 plus an additional period of one month are disqualified; - iii. if the decision of the RUSADA Commission is upheld, IAAF reimburses RUSADA all the costs; - iv. alternatively ARAF and Mr Vladimir Kanaikin shall bear all the costs". - 83.
 According to RUSADA, the disputed questions in this arbitration are: - i. "who shall prove the principle of "fairness" (the athlete or the RUSADA commission on its own)", and - ii. "if there were exceptional circumstances that required application of "fairness" principle in this case". - 84.
 Concerning the first point, RUSADA underlines that Article 40.9 of the 2015 IAAF ADR provides no indications as to who bears the burden of proving the applicability of the "fairness principle" in any given case.
-However, RUSADA refers to the correspondence sent by IAAF in another case (the case of Ms Kotova), in which IAAF would have agreed that the "fairness principle" can be applied at the discretion of the hearing body, without any burden for the athlete to invoke or prove it.

-85. Concerning the second point, RUSADA emphasizes that:
+However, RUSADA refers to the correspondence sent by IAAF in another case (the case of Ms Kotova), in which IAAF would have agreed that the "fairness principle" can be applied at the discretion of the hearing body, without any burden for the athlete to invoke or prove it. - 85.
+Concerning the second point, RUSADA emphasizes that: - i. the selective disqualification of results decided by the Anti-Doping Committee is fair both for the Athlete and the clean athletes who competed against him, since the results that were achieved by unfair means have been disqualified, while those results that were not affected by the use of prohibited substances or methods have been left untouched; - ii. it is not possible to use the data of samples collected in 2007-2009 to claim that the Athlete engaged in a doping scheme over a long period, even before the first sample was entered into his ABP, since:

-- i. "taking into consideration that the Athlete was provisionally suspended from 15 October 2012 and later declared ineligible for three years and two months, disqualification of results from 20 August 2009 [date of collection of the first abnormal blood sample] means that the Athlete would be actually suspended for six years and four months", a period "significantly longer" than the maximum sanction contemplated by the 2009 IAAF ADR (four years); - ii. the selective disqualification of results decided by the Anti-Doping Committee is fair both for the Athlete and the clean athletes who competed against him, since the results that were achieved by unfair means have been disqualified, while those results that were not affected by the use of prohibited substances or methods have been left untouched; - iii. it is not possible to use the data of samples collected in 2005-2008 to claim that the Athlete engaged in a doping scheme over a long period, even before the first sample was entered into his ABP, since: - the data from samples collected before 1 December 2009 (when the ABP program became applicable) cannot be used to bring charges and cannot be taken into account due to their questionable scientific reliability, as they were analysed under other laboratory reporting requirements; - IAAF did not bring any charge against the Athlete based on those data, and waited for additional tests over several years without proceeding; - all the experts involved in the review of the Athlete's blood values specified the samples and the periods affected by the use of prohibited substances or methods which means that other samples and periods were within the physiological limits; - iv. the decision of the Anti-Doping Committee, not to consider sample 11 as abnormal, because only those samples so declared by at least five of the six experts involved were considered to be abnormal, was in line with the applicable standard of evidence imposed on the anti-doping organization to establish an anti-doping rule violation, and took into account the severity of the consequences that would have derived for the Athlete, including disqualification of results at major sporting events.
+- the data from samples collected before 1 December 2009 (when the ABP program became applicable) cannot be used to bring charges and cannot be taken into account due to their questionable scientific reliability, as they were analysed under other laboratory reporting requirements; - IAAF did not bring any charge against the Athlete based on those data, and waited for additional tests over several years without proceeding; - all the experts involved in the review of the Athlete's blood values specified the samples and the periods affected by the use of prohibited substances or methods which means that other samples and periods were within the physiological limits; - iii. the decision of the Anti-Doping Committee, not to consider samples 3 and 10 as abnormal, because only those samples so declared by at least five of the six experts involved were considered to be abnormal, was in line with the applicable standard of evidence imposed on the anti-doping organization to establish an anti-doping rule violation, and took into account the severity of the consequences that would have derived for the Athlete, including disqualification of results at major sporting events.